BCDH/language-mdxjs/README.md

 ## Applying MDX grammar to `.md` files?

 By default the MDX language is applied only to `.mdx` files.
-If MDX files in your project end with `.md`, you create a custom file type in your `config.cson`:
+If MDX files in your project end with `.md`, you can create a custom file type in your `config.cson`:

 ```cson
 core: